What is MODE

 MODE’s system consists of a customizable gateway for data collection and a cloud platform for data storage and distribution.
 MODE’s system configuration is optimized to easily and securely connect the physical machine, the gateway and the cloud system.

 For the rest of this document, we will review all the key concepts and components of a MODE project.
-You can also jump over to our Getting Started guide to see how you can quickly build a data collection system.

 Project & Developer | MODE provides a cloud backend for your project and you are the developer of your own project.
 Everything you see – devices, users, etc. – belongs to your project.
 A developer can configure and manage the cloud backend for the project.
 A project can have multiple developers.